-Culinary sage or Salvia officinalis is a perennial herb that is native to the Mediterranean.
-Part of the mint family, sage grows into a bushy plant up to two-feet tall and two-feet wide.
 It has purple, white, or pink flowers and oblong, gray-green leaves that are covered with a fine fuzz.
 The leaves have a savory, earthy flavor that is especially popular for use with meat and poultry dishes.

-Health Benefits
+Health Benefits of Sage

-The name Salvia comes from the Latin word meaning “to save,” or “to heal,” referring to sage’s ability to heal the body.
-It has been used medicinally for thousands of years and is still considered a useful healing plant today.
 Sage is a powerful anti-inflammatory—when taken internally, it helps to reduce inflammation of the digestive tract, which in turn helps to relieve stomach pains.
 It is also often used to treat a sore throat, as in this recipe for sage throat lozenges.

 Sage also has powerful anti-fungal and antibacterial properties.
 Ancient Greeks and Romans used sage as a preservative for meat because of its ability to help reduce bacteria.

 In aromatherapy, the scent of sage is purported to increase focus and sharpen memory.
-Try keeping a pot of sage near your desk or work space and, when you start to feel your focus waning, crush up a leaf and inhale the fragrance.
+Try keeping a pot of sage near your desk or workspace and, when you start to feel your focus waning, crush up a leaf and inhale the fragrance.

 Sage is a wonderful addition to any garden, both for its herbal and culinary uses and as a garden helper.
-Even if you don’t cook with sage, consider planting it in your veggie patch to attract beneficial insects and prevent pests.
+Even if you don’t cook with sage, consider planting it in your veggie patch as a companion plant to attract beneficial insects and prevent pests.
 When in bloom, the fragrant flowers attract honeybees and butterflies, while the strong aroma of the leaves helps to deter bean parasites, carrot flies, cabbage maggots, and cabbage flies.

 You can start sage indoors from either seed or cuttings.
 Many people prefer to start it from cuttings because sage is so easy to propagate and taking cuttings will yield large, fully mature plants much quicker than growing from seed.
-See these two posts for tips on starting plants from seed or cuttings:

 When planting in the garden, choose a sunny area and give sage plants 25-30” inches of space between each plant so that they have enough room to grow.
 Plant sage in nitrogen-rich, well-draining soil and water regularly so that it never dries out completely.